-The key objective of the Financial Plan is financial sustainability in the medium to long term, while still achieving the Council's strategic Local Government Better Practice Guide 37 of 40 objectives.
+The key objective of the Financial Plan is financial sustainability in the medium to long-term, while still achieving 37 out of 40 objectives in the Local Government Better Practice Guide.

-The adjusted underlying result, which is a measure of financial sustainability, shows a surplus over the term of the Budget, with the exception of the 2022/23 year due to the timing of the payment of \$5.5 million being brought forward to 2021/22.
+The adjusted underlying result, which is a measure of financial sustainability, shows a surplus over the term of the Budget, with the exception of the 2022/23 year due to the timing of the payment of \$8.8 million being brought forward to 2021/22.